Chuckanut Bay RFC: Current Teams

 There are 11 different teams that make up the Chuckanut Bay RFC catering to a broad range of ages.

 Notable Members

 Pitch

-Chuckanut's home field, the Bellingham Polo Club, provides three full size pitches, and a club room, which is soon to be finished.
-The Club was successful in gaining a Conditional Use Permit from Whatcom County to continue to play rugby at this great venue.
+Chuckanut's home field, the Bellingham Polo Club, provides two full size pitches, and a club house.
+The Club gained a Conditional Use Permit from Whatcom County to continue to play rugby at the venue.

 Tournaments

 Can-Am 7s Tournament

 The Can-Am 7's Tournament is North America's Elite seven-a-side rugby event.

 In its 42nd consecutive year, the Can-Am 7's pits the top teams from Canada's strongest rugby province, British Columbia, with national championship caliber teams from the USA.

 National Club 7s Tournament

-Chuckanut got the opportunity to host the 2006 & 2007 USA National Club 7s Tournament.
+Chuckanut hosted the 2006 & 2007 USA National Club 7s Tournament.